-Currency risk for ERV Nordic is mainly related to the investment in affiliated and associated companies denominated in Czech koruna ("CZK") and the net assets in ERV Sweden denominated in Swedish krona ("SEK").
-The investments in foreign entities and merger with ERV Sweden are based on strategic decisions and in line with the risk appetite set by the Board of Directors.
+Currency risk for ERV Nordic is mainly related to the net assets in ERV Sweden denominated in Swedish krona ("SEK").
+The merger with ERV Sweden are based on strategic decisions and in line with the risk appetite set by the Board of Directors.

 The standard model calculation has been used to assess the risks and the necessary capital for this type of risks.
-This model demands a capital of DKK 56.8m in order to be able to cover the risk sufficiently with a confidence level at 99.5%, which means that ERV Nordic can meet the policyholders' claims for 199 years out of 200 years.
+This model demands a capital of DKK 39.6m in order to be able to cover the risk sufficiently with a confidence level at 99.5%, which means that ERV Nordic can meet the policyholders' claims for 199 years out of 200 years.